 In the image below, the center of the Venn diagram where the 3 circles overlap (shaded area in center) represents the results for this search.
 All results would contain the words cloning, ethics, and humans.

 Many library databases automatically search with AND between search terms unless you specify otherwise -- just like Google.

 As demonstrated in the image below, your results could come from any of the circles in the Venn diagram (all areas are shaded).
 Each result will contain one or more of your terms: teacher, instructor, or professor.

 Use NOT in a search to:

 Example: Apple NOT fruit (if trying to find information on the company rather than the fruit).

 As demonstrated in the Venn diagram below, your results would include only the part of the Apple circle that does not overlap with the fruit circle.

-This work by the Consortium Library is licensed under a Creative Commons Attribution 4.0 International License and is based on MIT Libraries' Database Search Tips (CC-BY-NC).
+This work by the Consortium Library is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License and is based on MIT Libraries' Database Search Tips (CC-BY-NC).
 Note that linked content is covered by its own licenses.

 We encourage you to license your derivative works under Creative Commons as well to encourage sharing and reuse of educational materials.